Zeght/Morefun/README.md

 Works with any planar YUV colorspaces, usage of non-square pixels is discouraged.

-Requires Dither package and a certain awarpsharp2 build.
+Requires Dither package and a recent awarpsharp2 build by Firesledge http://forum.doom9.org/showpost.php?p=1751543&postcount=79

 Parameters: